pchiorean/Indentz/docs/README.md

 #### **`TextAutosize`** series

 Fit the frame to the text and set auto-sizing and paragraph alignment to center, left or right.
-By setting vertical justification, you can control where the auto-sizing reference point will be:
+By setting **Vertical Justification**, you can control where the auto-sizing reference point will be on the vertical axis:

 * **`TextAutosize.jsx`**: **Auto-Sizing Reference Point:** *top-center/center/bottom-center*. **Paragraph:** *align center.*